-- PI_publication.pdf: Two publications written by the applicant must be named, documenting that the applicant fulfills the general requirements to apply (see Template PI-publication).
-The FWF will base the applicant's eligibility to apply on these publications. - Publication_lists.pdf: A list of all research publications over the last five years9 (categorized as "quality-assured publications" and "other publications," see section 1.4) of all participants for whom a CV has been submitted, as well as for all project staff members for whom personnel costs are requested, in one PDF document This publication list helps the FWF to determine if there are any potential conflicts of interest with reviewers.
+PI_publication.pdf: Two publications written by the applicant must be named, documenting that the applicant fulfills the general requirements to apply (see Template PI-publication).
+The FWF will base the applicant's eligibility to apply on these publications.

+• Publication_list.pdf: A list of all research publications over the last five years9 (categorized as "quality-assured publications" and "other publications," see section 1.4) of the applicant.
+This publication list helps the FWF to determine if there are any potential conflicts of interest with reviewers.
 It will not be forwarded to the reviewers.